 - Complete a pool exemption application and lodge with council.
-A $70 fee for this application applies at the time of submission.
+Payment of the legislated application fee is payable at the time of submission.

 - In the application you will need to provide reasons why you should receive exemption status with reference to rules outlined in Section 22.

 - After we receive your application and payment, you will be contacted by council to arrange a pool inspection.

 Before applying for a certificate of exemption review Section 22 of the Swimming Pools Act.

 The pool barriers and means of access must continue to comply with the safety standard applicable at the time the pool was installed.